telvarost/MojangFix-StationAPI/README.md

 # MojangFixStationAPI
-A StationAPI version of MojangFix for Minecraft b1.7.3 with configs to increase the mod's compatibility.
+A Babric+GCAPI version of MojangFix for Minecraft b1.7.3 using configs to increase the mod's compatibility.
 Fixes skins, authentication, and more.

 ## Features
 <details><summary>Skin and cape fix (including 1.8+ outer layers)</summary>